School Counseling Preliminary License Only Program

 Faculty: Laura Pedersen, Danielle Torres, Heather Hadraba

-The Initial License Only Program in school counseling provides an opportunity for students who hold a master’s degree in a closely related field (e.g., education, psychology, social work) to earn the Initial School Counseling License.
+The Preliminary License Only Program in school counseling provides an opportunity for students who hold a master’s degree in a closely related field (e.g., education, psychology, social work) to earn the Preliminary School Counseling License.

 We emphasize a contextual and systemic approach to school counseling that gives you the skills to build upon students’ previous education and work experience.
 We provide you with the core aspects of our innovative school counseling program, including furthering knowledge of the American School Counseling Association National Model, collaboration strategies, understanding and utilization of data and action research, and internship support.

-Students enrolled in the Initial License Only Program earn the Initial I School Counseling License.
+Students enrolled in the Preliminary License Only Program earn the Preliminary School Counseling License.
 Track I is for students already holding a teaching license and with two years of successful teaching experience.
 Track II is for students who do not yet have a teaching background.

-Students in the Initial License Only Program will leave prepared to:
+Students in the Preliminary License Only Program will leave prepared to:

 - Further develop the most current skills and approaches to working with K-12 students.